Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Results

 The spectrum of the pair-pair susceptibility at $\Lambda_c$ contains the information of all possible subleading SCOPs.
-By analyzing this spectral distribution, we find a clear separation of the eigenvalue of the $d_{x^2-y^2}$ superconducting state by at least one order of magnitude from all eigenvalues of other SCOPs, for all parameters investigated.
-While this excludes any immediate degenerate state, no statement about the proximity of different symmetry states or individual critical temperatures can be drawn from FRG, because within this method the dominant instability is signalled by a divergent coupling and susceptibility.
+By analyzing this spectral distribution, we find a clear separation of the eigenvalue of the $d_{\rm{x}^2-\rm{y}^2}$ superconducting state by at least one order of magnitude from all eigenvalues of other SCOPs, for all parameters investigated.
+While this excludes any immediate degenerate state, no statement about the proximity of different symmetry states or individual critical temperatures can be drawn from FRG, because within this method the dominant instability is signalled by a divergent coupling and susceptibility ~\footnote{Again we stress that $\Lambda_c$ is not to be confused with the leading eigenvalue from an Eliashberg calculation $\lambda$.
+Most importantly, we have $\Lambda_c \propto T_{\rm{c}}$ instead of the exponential suppression from the gap equation.}.
 However, from the hierarchy standpoint, we still can extract tendencies towards different orderings as discussed in App.~\ref{app:glue}.
-This hierarchy reveals that the $p$-wave pairing state~\cite{PhysRevB.97.224522,PhysRevLett.122.027002,Wang_2013} is always clearly subleading by a large margin.
+This hierarchy reveals that the $\rm{p}$-wave pairing state~\cite{PhysRevB.97.224522,PhysRevLett.122.027002,wang2013theory} is always clearly subleading by a large margin and both extended s-wave and $g$-wave are consistently closer to the $d$-wave.
+We simulate the full 3D model at a selected point to check for consistency of our 2D simulations.
+The results of these 3D simulations are shown in App.~\ref{app:3D} and agree with the 2D results.